0xsequence/sequence-unreal/README.md

 void GetChainID(int64 chainID, TSuccessCallback<int64> OnSuccess, FFailureCallback OnFailure);

 /*
-Used to get the Ether balance from the sequence app
+Used to get the Ether balance from the Chain
 @param ChainId, the chainId you wish to use
 @param AccountAddr the accountAddress we want to get the balance for
 @return the Balance